JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

 from London to a number of cities in the UK.**
 <!--more-->

+> It’s the year 2050.
+The invention of anti-gravity engines has led to the creation of unmanned balloons that travel the UK, delivering goods.
+However, unpredictable weather conditions mean that these balloons are often delayed, damaged or even destroyed(!), so we need your help.
+We’re inviting you to join our contest AND our hackathon to create an algorithm which allows these balloons to get to their route safely and effectively.

 In January of this year, the [Met Office](https://www.metoffice.gov.uk/) teamed up with [Alibaba Cloud](https://www.alibabacloud.com/) in organising a hackathon at [Huckletree Shoreditch](https://www.huckletree.com/locations/shoreditch).